-Most people will continue to pay a Medicare Part B premium and pay an additional monthly premium to be enrolled in a Medicare Advantage Plan.
+Most people will continue to pay a Medicare Part B monthly premium and pay an additional monthly plan premium to be enrolled in a Medicare Advantage Plan.
 There may also be a copayment or coinsurance for services.
 Some Medicare Advantage Plans may offer zero-dollar premiums but you must still continue to pay your Part B premium.

 Medicare Advantage Plans establish the amounts they charge for premiums, services, co-payments, and deductibles.
 For example, you may pay more per month for a smaller deductible or for cheaper doctor visit copayments.

-It’s possible to enroll in a Medicare Advantage Plan or Medicare prescription drug coverage (or make changes to coverage you already have) during certain enrollment periods that happen each year.
-Those period are as follows.
+It’s possible to enroll in a Medicare Advantage Plan or Medicare Advantage Prescription Drug Plan (or make changes to coverage you already have) during certain periods each year.
+Those periods are as follows.

-- You can also enroll during certain special enrollment periods, if you qualify.
-(The qualifications include moving out of your plan’s service area or if your plan changes its contract with Medicare, among others).
+You can also enroll during Special Enrollment Periods SEP, if you have a qualifying life event (e.g., moving out of your plan’s service area or if your plan changes its contract with Medicare, among others).
 The rules are different for each SEP about when you can make changes and the type of changes you are allowed to make.

-- You can switch to a 5-star Medicare Advantage Plan (or Medicare Cost Plan, or Medicare Prescription Drug Plan) once, between December 8 and November 30 as long as you meet the other requirements to enroll in that plan (e.g. living within the service area as well as requirements regarding end-stage renal disease.
+You can switch to a 5-star Medicare Advantage Plan (or Medicare Cost Plan, or Medicare Prescription Drug Plan) once, between December 8 and November 30 as long as you meet the other requirements to enroll in that plan (e.g. living within the service area as well as requirements regarding end-stage renal disease.

-If you enroll in a Medicare Advantage Plan and are unhappy with the coverage or do not want to be enrolled in the plan any longer, you can leave the plan during a special disenrollment period.
+If you are enrolled in a Medicare Advantage Plan and are unhappy with the coverage or do not want to be enrolled in the plan any longer, you can leave the plan during a special disenrollment period.
 This period occurs from January 1 until February 14 each year.

 However, if you leave a Medicare Advantage Plan during this period, you can change to another Medicare Advantage plan or switch to Original Medicare.
 If you switch to Original Medicare during this time, you will have until February 14 to also enroll in a Medicare Prescription Drug Plan to add coverage for prescription drugs.

 Medicare Part D